Learn About The

 HB 241, Krabbe disease, screening for. would add Krabbe disease to list of newborn screenings, to be done separately at cost to parent as option.
 Passed.

 HB 280: Campus Carry, would permit students 21 and over to have concealed carry permits on college grounds, with a few exceptions.
-Passed.
+Passed and signed by the Governor.

 Senate Bills, Final Status: